Getting further with SKS

 .

-The labels options can be repeated in order to add multiple labels to an entity.
+The labels options can be repeated to add multiple labels to an entity.

 If you need another label in the ‘kubernetes.io’ namespace, you will need to set it after the nodes are registered with: